noahcao/spc/README.md

 #### CARLA v0.8

-CARLA v0.8 is the only stable version released and the recommended CARLA version for spc and CARLA v0.8.4 is preferred by spc.
+CARLA v0.8 is the version used in the [spc paper](https://go.yf.io/spc-paper) .
 To train on carla v0.8, set the `env` parameter to be **carla8** and start the [CARLA simulator](http://carla.org/) first.
 Here is an example with default settings on Ubuntu

 ```
 SDL_VIDEODRIVER=offscreen SDL_HINT_CUDA_DEVICE=0 ./CarlaUE4.sh -carla-settings=Example.CarlaSettings.ini -windowed -ResX=256 -ResY=256 -carla-server -carla-no-hud